Matheson Learning Commons/James A. Gibson Library

 Users are welcome to take photographs or short videos for their personal use or for class assignments using hand-held cameras, without formal authorization, provided that staff and other users are not photographed or inconvenienced.

-Still photography or filming for commercial purposes or by the news media must receive prior approval from the Learning Commons Manager or the Associate University Librarian, Research & Learning, and adhere to the guidelines and procedures listed below.
+Still photography or filming for commercial purposes or by the news media must receive prior approval from the Learning Commons Manager or the Associate University Librarian, Student Success, and adhere to the guidelines and procedures listed below.
 Requests should be submitted via the online Photography Request form, as far in advance as possible.
 The approved request form must be available to be presented to staff anytime during filming.
 Those who wish to make extensive use of photographic or film equipment, including lights, must also receive prior approval.
 Access may be restricted during examination periods.